 - Pressure & Temperature Gauge TFTN units come with a factory supplied Pressure and Temperature Gauge.
-The gauge must be installed at the boiler outlet prior to any circulators. - Auto Air Vent Install the factory supplied auto air vent directly above the outlet fitting on the top of the unit; see Figure 10-1.
+The gauge must be installed at the boiler outlet prior to any circulators.
+See Figures 10-1 through 10-3. - Auto Air Vent An automatic air vent is factory installed in the boiler.
 Open the auto air vent's vent-cap to promote the removal of air during commissioning of the boiler and to avoid malfunctioning of the LWCO.
 Once the air is removed from the system, close the vent-cap to prevent water from leaking onto the boiler. - Low Water Cutoff (LWCO) TFTN boilers are provided with a factory installed LWCO switch which incorporates a Test Button and Power and Low Water indicator lights.
 Perform the following Operational Test Procedure before placing the boiler in service, and ensure Maintenance is carried out with the following schedule.